 When you have a marketing campaign with an international audience in mind, it always pays to take lessons from the best global brands in the game.
-Time and again these brands show us how global marketing should be done (and sometimes how it shouldn’t) so listen up and take some notes.
+Time and again these brands show us how global marketing should be done (and sometimes how it shouldn’t), so listen up and take some notes.

 You don’t need a global name to nail international marketing either, as you’ll see from a couple of the brands we’re looking at today.
-Which means firms of all sizes have something to learn from these global marketing lessons by the best in the business.
+This means firms of all sizes have something to learn from these global marketing lessons by the best in the business.

 Video marketing lessons from Coca-Cola